nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3b.
 Duplicate task name

-> 3b1.
-Task Manager shows an error message and prompt user to edit by specifying an index <br>
+> 3b1. toDoList shows an error message and prompt user to edit by specifying an index <br>
   Use case resumes at step 1

 3c.
 The given index is invalid

-> 3c1.
-Task Manager shows an error message <br>
+> 3c1. toDoList shows an error message <br>
   Use case resumes at step 1

 3d.
 The given name is not found in the list

-> 3d1.
-Task Manager shows an error message <br>
+> 3d1. toDoList shows an error message <br>
   Use case resumes at step 1

 3e.
 The given details type is invalid

-> 3e1.
-Task Manager shows an error message <br>
+> 3e1. toDoList shows an error message <br>
   Use case resumes at step 1

 <!-- @@author A0146123R-->
-#### Use case 8: Find task
+#### Use case 8: Find item

 **MSS**

-1. User requests to find tasks by keyword
+1. User requests to find items by keyword
-2. Task Manager shows a list of tasks
+2. toDoList shows a list of items
+3. The users find the item that he/she is looking for

 Use case ends.

+**Extensions**

+3a.
+The list of tasks contains so many items that the user still cannot find the item easily

+> 3a1.
+The user add one more keyword and connect the two keywords by  `AND` parameter. <br>
+  Use case resumes at step 2a.

+#### Use case 9: Clear toDoList

+**MSS**

+1. User requests to clear the toDoList
+2. toDoList is cleared

+User case ends.

+**Extensions**

+2a.
+User requests to undo the action

+> 2a1.
+The action is undone and the toDoList is back to the previous state<br>
+Use case ends.

 <!-- @@author -->
-{More to be added}

 ## Appendix C : Non Functional Requirements